Rivian: Private capital funding

-2019–2020 – Announced on February 15, 2019, Amazon led an investment round of $700 million into Rivian.
+Announced on February 15, 2019, Amazon led an investment round of $700 million into Rivian.
 The round included participation from existing shareholders.

-Announced on April 24, 2019, Ford Motor Company invested $500 million at a pre-money valuation of $4.5 billion.

-Announced on September 10, 2019, Cox Automotive invested $350 million into Rivian, bringing the total raised in 2019 to $1.5 billion.
+Another announcement a couple months later on April 24, 2019, Ford Motor Company invested $500 million at a pre-money valuation of $4.5 billion.
+On September 10, 2019, Cox Automotive invested $350 million into Rivian, bringing the total raised in 2019 to $1.5 billion.
 Rivian remained independent, but Cox Automotive planned to add a representative to Rivian's board as part of the investment.
 On November 19, 2021, Ford and Rivian announced that they no longer plan to co-develop an electric vehicle.
 Originally, both companies had planned the joint development of a vehicle for Ford's luxury Lincoln brand.
 Those plans were canceled in 2020.
 Ford continued to hold a stake in Rivian, valued at over $10 billion as of November 2021.
 In December 2019, Rivian announced it raised US$1.3 billion in a round led by investment manager T Rowe Price with existing investors Ford and Amazon, alongside new investors London/New York firm Pario Ventures and BlackRock-managed funds.

-2021 – Announced on January 19, 2021, Rivian raised $2.65 billion led by existing investor T. Rowe Price alongside Soros Fund Management, Fidelity Management & Research, Coatue Management, BlackRock-managed funds, Abdul Latif Jameel, and Amazon, now through its Climate Pledge Fund, plus new investors D1 Capital Partners.
+Announced on January 19, 2021, Rivian raised $2.65 billion led by existing investor T. Rowe Price alongside Soros Fund Management, Fidelity Management & Research, Coatue Management, BlackRock-managed funds, Abdul Latif Jameel, and Amazon, now through its Climate Pledge Fund, plus new investors D1 Capital Partners.
 Abdul Latif J holds almost 114 million shares in Rivian acquired through $303 million of loans made to the company.
 Bloomberg estimated the company's value at nearly $28 billion.
 Announced on July 23, 2021, Rivian raised $2.5 billion in a round led by Amazon's Climate Pledge Fund, D1 Capital Partners, and Ford Motor Company, alongside existing investors T. Rowe Price, Coatue Management, Fidelity Management & Research.
 New investors Third Point Ventures and Dragoneer Investment Group joined the round.